redpanda-data/connect/website/docs/components/outputs/nanomsg.md

 ### `bind`

-`bool` Whether the URLs listed should be bind (otherwise they are connected to).
+Whether the URLs listed should be bind (otherwise they are connected to).

+Type: `bool`
+Default: `false`

 ### `socket_type`

-`string` The socket type to send with.
+The socket type to send with.

+Type: `string`
+Default: `"PUSH"`
-Options are: `PUSH`, `PUB`.
+Options: `PUSH`, `PUB`.

 ### `poll_timeout`

-`string` The maximum period of time to wait for a message to send before the request is abandoned and reattempted.
+The maximum period of time to wait for a message to send before the request is abandoned and reattempted.

+Type: `string`
+Default: `"5s"`

 ### `max_in_flight`

-`number` The maximum number of messages to have in flight at a given time.
+The maximum number of messages to have in flight at a given time.
 Increase this to improve throughput.

+Type: `number`
+Default: `1`